-Yep, the breastplate of righteousness was made from a foil turkey platter.
+Yep, the breastplate of righteousness was a foil turkey platter.
 Imagination, y’all, it’s a wonderful thing. 🙂

-Early last week (or the last weekend?
-Who knows?
-Time just mushes itself together these days…), I stumbled upon a Bible plan on YouVersion called, The Armor of God, a 5-Day Reading Plan by Priscilla Shirer.
+Early last week, I stumbled upon a Bible plan on YouVersion called, The Armor of God, a 5-Day Reading Plan by Priscilla Shirer.
 Remembering Mom’s lesson with her kids (I may have been a bit extra excited about that turkey platter breastplate 🙂 ) and realizing the importance of our spiritual armor, I decided to check out Priscilla’s plan.

 (Y’all, I can’t find a link directly to her plan on YouVersion, but here’s a link to her book.
 Not an affiliate link.)